devtks/devtks.github.io/_posts/2019-08-09-GitFlowzureDevops.md

 ![](/img/gitflow-azuredvops/dragdrop.gif)

-We can entered information we want and then create the pull request.
+We can enter the information we want and then create the pull request.

 ![](/img/gitflow-azuredvops/pullrequestcreation.PNG)